erik-norlin/Fourier-Neural-Operator/README.md

 ## Implementation ##

 ### What the project does ###
-With this implementation one can generate and/or convert data of fluid flows to then train and evaluate an FNO on desired spatial and temporal resolutions.
+With this implementation one can generate and/or convert data of fluid flows following with training and evaluating an FNO on desired spatial and temporal resolutions.
 The implementation purely as it is allows one to predict how fluid flow evolves over time for different spatial resolutions using our trained FNO.

 More specifically, the project comes with four scripts that allows you to
 * Generate fluid flows of either .npy or .mat files (generate_NavierStokes_2d.ipynb)